From The Spaghetti Western Database

 Cast and crew

-- Cast: Tony Anthony ('The Stranger'), Lloyd Battista (Sombra), Raf Baldassarre (Diego), Diana Lorys (Princess Elizabetn Maria), David Dreyer (Sombra henchman), Mirta Miller (gypsy girl), Sherman 'Big Train' Bergman (Viking)
+- Cast: Tony Anthony ('The Stranger'), Lloyd Battista (Sombra), Raf Baldassarre (Diego), David Dreyer (Alfonso), Diana Lorys (Princess Elizabeth Maria de Burgos), Mirta Miller (gypsy girl), Sherman 'Big Train' Bergman (Viking), Raul Castro (Moor)

 - Story: Ferdinando Baldi, Lloyd Battista, Wolf Lowenthal